ciatph/csv-firestore/README.md

      - `FIREBASE_PRIVATE_KEY`
         - The `private_key` entry from the service account JSON file
         - Take note to make sure that the value starts and ends with a double-quote
-4. (OPTIONAL) **csv-firestore** is also available as an npm package on https://www.npmjs.com/package/csv-firestore.
-   - `npm install --save csv-firebase`

 ## Usage

 ### Interactive Mode

-Run `npm start` to start the interactive session.
+1. Run `npm start` to start the interactive session.
+2. Run `node .\node_modules\csv-firestore\src\index.js` if installed via npm.

 Answer the questions appropriately when prompted:

 - **Enter the full CSV file path:**
    - *(Enter the full file path to the input CSV file i.e., D:/MyFiles/users.csv)*